kobazauros/CZN-Data-Analysis/README.md

 # CZN-Data-Analysis
-This repo has been created to show my progress in learning Python and Data Analysis on courses provided by Russian government institution.
+This repo has been created to show my progress in learning Python and Data Analysis on courses provided by Russian government institution GBOU DPO Center Professional.